AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/bot-removal/bot-rules.md

    * **IP range match**: Define a range of IP addresses using the IP Start and IP End columns.
 Wildcards can be used to match IP ranges, for example `10.10.10.*` to `10.10.20.*`.
 Match Rule, Agent Include, and Agent Exclude must be empty.

-1. On the Bot Rules page in Report Suite Manager, next to the **Select CSV Bot file to import**] area, select [!UICONTROL **Choose File**], then select the CSV file that defines the bot rules that you want to import.
+1. On the Bot Rules page in Report Suite Manager, next to the [!UICONTROL **Select CSV Bot file to import**] area, select [!UICONTROL **Choose File**], then select the CSV file that defines the bot rules that you want to import.

 1. (Optional) Select the **[!UICONTROL Overwrite existing rules]** checkbox to delete all existing rules and replace them with the rules defined in the upload file.